(re)Production

-(re)Production is the twenty-third solo album by rock musician Todd Rundgren that was recorded and released in 2011.
+(re)Production is the twenty-first studio album by American musician Todd Rundgren, released on September 23, 2011 by Gigatone.
 For this album, Rundgren re-recorded songs that he had produced for other bands across his career, including Meat Loaf, Hall & Oates, The Tubes and Grand Funk Railroad. (re)Production gives these songs a much more modern sheen, incorporating elements of electronic dance music and synthpop.
 The work was created during the MyRecordFantasy Camp sessions at the Track Shack in January 2011 arranged by the label Gigatone Records.
 Album packaging includes samples of cover art submissions by fans.
 Alternate covers were used for International, Domestic, and online versions.